9 Maintenance Tasks Critical to Maintaining Home Value

 There is no better outdoor investment of time or money than protecting your tree canopy.
-There are the obvious costs of tree neglect from property damage, the cost of tree or branch removal, the risks of injury, and the potential for animosity and lawsuits between neighbors, and increased in-home energy costs.
+There are the obvious costs of tree neglect from property damage, the cost of tree or branch removal, the risks of injury, the potential for animosity and lawsuits between neighbors, and increased energy costs.
 Less obvious may be the loss home value represented by a reduction in tree canopy.

 It’s so much easier and less expensive to invest in good maintenance!
 Check our tree care timeline for a detailed list of to-dos and to-don’ts.

 Interior tech tends to be more about fascination than value creation.
 Smart irrigation and outdoor lighting are a bit more critical, as they are key to garden health and safety.
 Pay attention to tells that your smart irrigation system needs adjustment, and quickly replace lights that amplify visibility along walkways and drives.

 Extra Credit: Keep a Record

 Low-cost and low-maintenance landscapes are appealing to homebuyers.
 If you’ve already invested in a smart landscape or have the thought in mind, it doesn’t hurt to track garden maintenance related costs (outdoor water use, time, mower petrol and maintenance, chemical supports, annual foliage, dump fees) as well as energy costs and time spent.
 That way you are more likely to get credit for all your good work!